 However, these types were quite confusing.
 They were difficult to diagnose as the doctors had their own idea of what the diagnoses are, and what the symptoms of autism may look like.

-In 2013 the DSM-5 was published.
-It stated that everyone with autism, irrespective of the symptoms - mild, moderate, and severe - is categorized under a single diagnosis called autism spectrum disorder (ASD).
+Since 2013, anyone with autism, irrespective of the symptoms - mild, moderate, and severe - is categorized under a single diagnosis called "autism spectrum disorder (ASD)".

 But, practitioners and doctors even now use the older terms to diagnose and differentiate between the different conditions under ASD.

-So, in the complex world of autisms, here are the different types:
+So, in the complex world of autisms, here are the different types of autism spectrum disorder:

 People with Asperger syndrome are said to be high-functioning.
 They face no problems in learning a language at the right stage of development, but they have difficulty in social communication.